 - A good tip is to clean your Beauty Blender once per week, but to be honest I typically do it once per month.

-- If your Beauty Blender is covered in makeup, no matter how many times you wash it, or if it starts to crack and break apart, it’s probably time to throw it away.
+- If it is covered in makeup, no matter how many times you wash it, or if it starts to crack and break apart, it’s probably time to throw it away.
 Yes, the less pink it is, switch it out for a new one.
 The official Beauty Blender site says every 3-6 months.

 Beauty Blender Dupes

-Honestly, nothing compares to the original Beauty Blender, but they’re not budget-friendly.
+Honestly, nothing compares to the original, but they’re not budget-friendly.
 Here are some Beauty Blender dupes I tested.

-Elf // From the touch it feels nearly identical to the Beauty Blender original.
+Elf // From the touch it feels nearly identical to the original.
 It is a little more porous and soaks up more of your makeup but this is a great dupe.

-Amazon // This one is smoother than the original.
+Amazon // This Amazon dupe is smoother than the original.
 But it pulls in so much water (you’ll want to watch the video below to see just how much).
-I don’t think it puts as much foundation on your skin as the original Beauty Blender and you honestly have to squeeze out so much water.
+I don’t think it puts as much foundation on your skin as the original and you honestly have to squeeze out so much water.

 Real Technique // If I haven’t stocked up on the original Beauty Blender during a Sephora sale, this dupe from Real Technique is my go-to for daily use.
 I like the flat side for applying foundation and the pointed side for concealer.

-I even did an Instagram live comparing beauty blender with the dupes and saved it this IGTV video (with cameos from the girls – hello real life!)
+I even did an Instagram live comparing the original with the dupes and saved it this IGTV video (with cameos from the girls – hello real life!)